satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 authors and reviewers to improve the quality of a submission after an initial closed review.

-As an example of a collaborative system, GitHub provides a web-based front-end for code review and interactive discussion of software projects.
+In As an example of a collaborative system, GitHub provides a web interface for code review and interactive discussion of software projects.
 Similar to a publication workflow, authors submit code for review.
-This code is available for everyone to view and for registered GitHub members to comment on and report issues.
-The interactive review interface combines discussion together with a mechanism for accepting new updates to the code that fixes unresolved issues or reviewer comments.
-The web interface allows inserting comments in an interactive discussion form or for any given line of the code.
-These discussions become part of the permanent log of the project.
+This code is available for everyone to view and for registered GitHub members to comment on and report issues using an interactive web interface.
+The interface combines a discussion forum that allows inserting comments on any given line of code together with a mechanism for accepting new updates to the code that fix unresolved issues or address reviewer comments.
+These interactive discussions become part of a permanent log of the project.

 .. figure:: images/image06.png
    :align: center